 Community radio is known for greatly improving a community's quality of life.
 This claim is substantiated by research conducted by Dr. Richard Florida of Carnegie Mellon University.
 In his book "Competing in the Age of Talent: Quality of Place and the New Economy” Florida explains how “quality of place” influences peoples' choice to move to a particular community.
 Based on data collected on labor pools, environment, recreational opportunities, cultural amenities, and the economies of 35 metropolitan areas, Florida made the following conclusions:

 - Communities perceived as being inclusive, supportive of diversity, and possessed of a climate of “cultural variety” attracted skilled, innovative workers more effectively.

 - Communities encouraging diversity and participatory civic culture—and possessed of highly developed cultural and environmental amenities—enjoyed long-term success in retaining talent.

-- Sociological and environmental factors are increasingly as important as—if not more important than—than economic factors in generating and sustaining regional health.
+- Sociological and environmental factors are increasingly as important as—if not more important than—economic factors in generating and sustaining regional health.